andrewdodd/django-nsync/CONTRIBUTING.rst

 5. When you're done making changes, check that your changes pass flake8 and the tests, including testing other Python versions with tox::

-    $ flake8 nsync tests
+    $ flake8 src tests
     $ python setup.py test
     $ tox

 To get flake8 and tox, just pip install them into your virtualenv.
+NB: Don't worry about flake8 issues in the migrations files or if URLs are too long.

 6. Commit your changes and push your branch to GitHub::